 Donors may deduct contribution to Baja Missions, Incorporated such as gifts, transfers, bequests and legacies from appropriate federal taxes.
 The corporation was formed to oversee and fund the support of churches of Christ in Baja California, Mexico.

-Our mailing address is: Baja Missions, Inc. c/o Rex Watson 337 Lake Valley Drive, Franklin, TN 37069 For online donations go to our website: www.bajamissions.us
+Our mailing address is: Baja Missions, Inc. c/o Rex Watson 337 Lake Valley Drive, Franklin, TN 37069

+Website: www.bajamissions.us

 Mexico Contacts

 Baja Missions